École Polytechnique Fédérale de Lausanne: Language Centre

 The Language Centre offers language and communication modules for French, German, Italian and English (CEFR levels A1 to C2) to enable learners to participate more effectively in academic, professional and social situations in an internationalized multilingual and multicultural context.
 These modules are reserved for EPFL students, staff members and for their spouses.

 Tandems are also organized and set up within the framework of the Tandem Program of the Faculty of Arts/EFLE of the University of Lausanne.
 This concept includes two people of different first languages meeting regularly to teach each other their respective language.

 Students and traditions

 Student body

-The number of students attending studying at EPFL has been rising heavily since EPFL was formed in 1969 under its current name.
+The number of students at EPFL has been rising heavily since EPFL was formed in 1969 under its current name.
 In 1969 EPFL had roughly 1400 students; that number had grown to 2367 by 1982, 4302 by 1997, 9921 students in 2014, and 10,536 students at the end of 2016.
 Within the student body, 112 different nationalities are represented.
 In the period from 1982 to 2014 the female proportion of the student body has increased from 12% to 27%.
 The proportion of female students is lowest at the School of Computer Science and Communication (15%) and highest at the School of Life Sciences (49%).